FeedFoodie/feedfoodie.github.io/index.md

 3. Do not take credit or make a profit from our work.
 Our translations can be read for FREE, with NO ADS.
 We DO NOT ask for donations.

-## We may be moving
+## We Have Moved

-Welcome to the new blog, with a minmalist design because Foodie sucks at web design.
-I am considering moving because blog post formatting and linking is fully automated on this site.
+Welcome to the new blog, with a minmalist design which hopefully provides a better reading experience.

 ## Subscribe to our Series Specific RSS Feeds!